-This methodological challenge, to some extent, can be overcome by the method of shifting and rooting as propagated by Yuval-Davis (2011) and the Italian transversals.2 We all have to root in a particular set of methods learned within traditional disciplines, and methodological shifting is all about challenging one's racism, classism, ableism, and community location; it remains good practice for producing meaningful cross-cultural and identity dialogue.
-Shifting does not mean losing one's rooting and set of values, but the process of shifting should not homogenise the other.
+This methodological challenge, to some extent, can be overcome by the method of shifting and rooting as propagated by Yuval-Davis (2011) and the Italian transversals.2 We all have to root in a particular set of methods learned within traditional disciplines, and methodological shifting is all about challenging one's racism, classism, ableism, and community location; it remains good practice for producing meaningful

+2 Transversal politics credits the term "transversal politics" to a group of Italian feminists who organised a meeting in 1993 in Bologna between Palestinian and Israeli women.
+It emerged as an alternative to universalism, which becomes more exclusive instead of being inclusive, as it adopts a homogenous point of departure to explain women's lives.
+Transversality emerged as an alternative to identity politics.
+The problem with identity politics is that it is values, but the process of shifting should not homogenise the other.
 However, it is not an easy process.
 In the early days of research, my methodological rooting was in quantitative research; my interest in women's studies later motivated me to shift to feminist research methodology.
 This shift not only enabled me to value women's experience as a category for analysis but also provided the prism to locate complications and nuances within women's experience.
 One of important methodological challenges was to deconstruct Muslim women as a homogenous category and address the questions of agency and victimhood at different levels of lived experiences and negotiations through their collective and individual activism.
 The direct encounters with my respondents always helped to bridge the gap between human voicelessness and agency.